kolobuska/github-demo/README.md

 # github-demo
-This is demo repository to show people how to use github
+This is to show people how to use github

+Some test code in here